wincaton/week2labs/Independent_Lab.md

 Use Markdown to add descriptive text at the top of your notebook.
 Include details that inform the reader of the context, purpose, and author of the notebook.
 For example, you might include:

-* Course Information (e.g., course name, program name, etc.)
+* Course Information (e.g., course name, graduate program name, etc.)
 * Assignment Name
 * Notebook Author Name
 * Submission Date

+Also include text welcoming users to your notebook (e.g., "Welcome to my Fahrenheit to Celsius converter!")

 ## Celsius to Fahrenheit Conversion